wildmolasses/prysm/docs/SHARDING.md

 ## Not Included in Ruby Release

-We will not be considering data availability proofs (part of the stateless client model) as part of the ruby release we will not be implementing them as it just yet as they are an area of active research.
+We will not be considering data availability proofs (part of the stateless client model) as part of the ruby release because they are an area of active research.

 Additionally, we will be using simple blockhashes for randomness in committee selections instead of a full RANDAO mechanism.